GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/saxml-on-gke/README.md

 ![arch](images/saxml-gke.png)

-- The foundation of the environment is a standard, regional, VPC-native GKE cluster with two types of node pools: TPU v5e node pools and CPU node pools
+- The foundation of the environment is a standard, regional, VPC-native GKE cluster with two types of node pools: TPU v5e node pools and CPU node pools.
-- TPU node pools host Saxml Model Servers
+- TPU node pools host **Saxml Model Servers**.
-- A dedicated fixed size CPU node pool hosts Saxml Admin Servers.
+- A dedicated fixed size CPU node pool hosts **Saxml Admin Servers**.
-- A dedicated autoscaling CPU node pool hosts Saxml HTTP Proxy instances
+- A dedicated autoscaling CPU node pool hosts **Saxml HTTP Proxy** instances. **Saxml HTTP Proxy** is a custom API server that encapsulates **Saxml Client API** and exposes it through REST interfaces.
 - Another dedicated autoscaling CPU node pool is used to deploy auxilliary workloads like checkpoint converter jobs and load generation tooling.
 - GKE nodes are configured to a use a custom service account
-- The cluster is configured to support Workload Identity.
+- The cluster is configured to support [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/concepts/workload-identity).
-- Cloud Logging and Cloud Monitoring are used for logs and metrics management
+- [Cloud Logging](https://cloud.google.com/logging?hl=en) and [Cloud Monitoring](https://cloud.google.com/monitoring?hl=en) are used for logs and metrics management
-- Custom docker images are managed Artifact Registry
+- Custom docker images are managed in [Artifact Registry](https://cloud.google.com/artifact-registry)
-- If deployed, Load generation tooling  is integrated with **Pubsub** and **Big Query** for load testing metrics tracking and analysis
+- If deployed, Load generation tooling  is integrated with [Pubsub](https://cloud.google.com/pubsub?hl=en) and [Big Query](https://cloud.google.com/bigquery) for load testing metrics tracking and analysis